bacloud14/bacloud14/README.md

   - 😡 Emoji integration in Google search is making Internet juicy 😡.
   - 😡 Antivirus is probably a fake business 😡.
   - Work is liberating.
-  - ❤️ Github is amazing, so is Mr Linus ❤️.
   - 😂 How much narrow specialized you are in one field doesn't necessarily make your status sexier 😂.
   - 😂 Keep reinventing the wheel shamelessly.
 World will not stop spinning when you are happy about your library 😂.
   - 😡 Dark skin CSS is not the new sexy; It is useful for late work 😡.
   - 😃 World with Internet is much better.
 Just like It was with the telephone and television 😃.
-  - 🥺 Programming is hard and programmers should be valued 🥺.
-  - 🥺 Once, Most Hardware was sufficient for good games.
-I mean, the average personal computer were fit for the best games and we can make it happen again so more people play good games 🥺.
   - 🥺 Think carefully about licensing your open source stuff. 🥺.